profile pic

 Our planet goes around its star (the Sun), while spinning at a tilt of 23.4°.
 This tilt leads to differences in both duration and intensity of Sunlight, through our year-long cycle around the Sun.
 As people started synchronizing their life with clocks (instead of the Sun), we started noticing that the Sun was still out, while the clock said night.
 DST was/is an attempt to help people synchronize with more sunlight in the evening.

 Consider the year 2023 in Los Ángeles (America/Los_Angeles).
 On Sunday, 12 Mar 2023, 2:00am, clocks shifted forward by an hour.
 In other words, clocks went from 1:59am to 3:00am.
 There was no 2:30 that day.
-This also means evening timings are shifted 1 hour earlier, relative to the previous day.
-The sunset in Los Ángeles, which was around 6pm on 11th March, happened at 5pm on 12th March.
+This also means evening timings are shifted 1 hour later, relative to the previous day.
+The sunset in Los Ángeles, which was around 6pm on 11th March, happened at 7pm on 12th March.
 And on Sunday, 5 Nov 2023, 02:00am, clocks shifted backward by an hour, from 1:59am to 1:00am.
-With the sunset, which happened around 6pm on the 4th, now happening at around 5pm on the 5th.
+And the sunset, which happened around 6pm on the 4th, happening at around 5pm on the 5th.
 And, clocks read 1:30am twice, that day.

 DST is the reason for most shifts in offsets.
 It impacts more people, than other non-DST offset changes.
 Many of the developed countries implement DST.
 Which means, every year, people in these countries experience offset shift, twice.